browserengineering/book/book/accessibility.md

 zoom-based scaling factors.

-[^non-pixel-dpr]: Typically the `devicePixelRatio` is rounded to an integer because that tends to make text look crisper, but this isn't required, and as pixel densities increase it becomes less and less important.
+[^non-pixel-dpr]: Typically the `devicePixelRatio` is rounded to an integer because that tends to make text and layout look crisper, but this isn't required, and as pixel densities increase it becomes less and less important.
 For example, the Pixelbook Go I'm using to write this book, with a resolution of 166 pixels per inch has a ratio of 1.25.
 The choice of ratio for a given screen is somewhat arbitrary.

 Dark mode